How do I get my learner license?

 Search for a Registered Driving School and Instructor Here

-Now you have your learner license it is time to get in a car and start driving with your supervising driver.
-If you want to get some lessons because you never drive before, or want to brush up some skills before presenting the driving test, head out to Driverli to find a registered Driving school and instructor below.
+If you are unsure about what happens next, now that you have your learner license it is time to get in a car and start driving with your supervising driver.
+You can find what to expect from your first driving lesson, if you want to get some lessons because you have never driven before, or want to brush up some skills before presenting the driving test, head out to Driverli to find a registered Driving school and instructor below.